catamphetamine/react-styling/README.md

 npm pack
 ```

-It will `build`, `test` and then create a `.tar.gz` archive which you can then install in your project folder
+It will `build`, `test` and then create a `.tgz` archive which you can then install in your project folder

 ```sh
 npm install [module name with version].tar.gz